GeoGuessr theory · Identify country

 Text is always bilingual—Arabic and English

-White-on-blue chevron
+White-blue chevron

 Background: Blue